Skills

 I was one of three architects on the project, and concentrated on defining the microformat for widgets, helping the design team work out what was possible on the web, develop early prototypes and build the first round of modules that went into production.

 My time on AIM Pages is conflicted.
 Technically, it's one of the coolest things I've ever built.
 The design is one I still believe in and still marvel in its simplicity and power.
 On the other hand, it was a disaster on the product side from the beginning, with ever-changing priorities, requirements and a lack of vision.
-The product is gone, but the lessons I've learned from it will always stay with me.
+The product is gone, but the lessons I've learned from it will stay with me.

 Technologies Used: XHTML, CSS, javascript, Dojo toolkit, microformats